pereirarodrigo/ProbReasoning/README.md

 # bInfer

-Bayes' theorem plays a huge role in computational intelligence, a sub-field of artificial intelligence that's mainly concerned with a biologically-inspired approach to machine intelligence.
+Bayes' theorem plays an important role in computational intelligence, a sub-field of artificial intelligence that's mainly concerned with a biologically-inspired approach to machine intelligence.
 Bayesian inference is often one of the pillars behind computational learning theory, and it works by applying concepts of statistical inference in such a way that, as more information becomes available, a hypothesis is repeatedly updated and perfected.

 This project is heavily inspired by, and based on, the "An Introduction to Bayesian Thinking" book, which is available here: https://statswithr.github.io/book/.
 It contains regular markdown, LaTeX code for all mathematical calculations and R code that illustrates and/or applies some concepts in a practical way.
 Personal notes and experiments are also included in this study.